wirelesspt/unreal/README.md

 These templates are organized to be able to be used as or with ircd remote include functionality.
-Please note that this is an advanced instalation and usage template method and your ircd must be compiled with zlib & openssl and additionally curl for remote includes is advised.
+Please note that this is an advanced instalation and usage template method and your ircd must be compiled with zlib & openssl.
+Additionally curl for remote includes is advised unless you use sshfs to mount the remote include network drive that contains remote configs

 For instalation details with these templates and custom modules check doc/install.txt which MUST BE followed.